featureform/featureform/docs/getting-started/serving-for-inference-and-training.md

 fpf = client.features([("fpf", "quickstart")], {"passenger": "1"}, model="passengers_random_forest")
 ```

-In the background, Featureform stores the model name and its associated feature(s) in metadata.
-The `training_set` method on the serving client accepts the same options `model` param.
+Featureform tracks which features and training sets are associated with models registered at serving time.
+Both `features` and `training_set` methods accept the same optional `model` param, which is typically a string.
 We can see a list of [models in the dashboard](exploring-the-feature-registry.md#models) and drill down into a specific model to see the features and/or training sets that are associated with it.